circuitnet/CircuitNet/README.md

 Our experiments run on Python 3.9 and PyTorch 1.11.
 Other versions should work but are not tested.

 ## Data Preparation
-Please download and extract files from [google drive](https://drive.google.com/drive/folders/1GjW-1LBx1563bg3pHQGvhcEyK2A9sYUB) and [Baidu Netdisk](https://pan.baidu.com/s/1evSTtuvphyl1_aSedsEQLA?pwd=wihf).
+Please download and extract files from [Google Drive](https://drive.google.com/drive/folders/1GjW-1LBx1563bg3pHQGvhcEyK2A9sYUB) and [Baidu Netdisk](https://pan.baidu.com/s/1evSTtuvphyl1_aSedsEQLA?pwd=wihf).

 ## Example Usage: